poorgeek/tenon-selenium-example/README.md

     $ export TENON_API_KEY=1234567890ABCDEFG
     ```

-1. Run the tests using Google Chrome:
+1. Start the selenium server and run the example tests using Google Chrome against Google.com:

     ```shell
-    $ grunt webdriver
+    $ grunt
     ```

+    As of 2017-08-14, this results in one (1) passing and two (2) failing tests on Google.com.

 ## Important bits...